 Most field placements are offered during regular daytime hours.
 Understanding that many of our students are balancing school, work and family, we try our best to develop field placements that offer some evening and weekend options, but you will need to be available at least one day during regular (daytime) business hours for your field placement.

 Although we try to place you as close to home or your workplace as possible, it is not unreasonable to expect up to a 60-75 minute commute to your field placement.

 Getting the internship

-After we identify a potential field placement position, you will still need to interview at the agency in order to get the field placement position.
-Whether you are a Foundation Year or an Advanced Concentration Year student, you are required to email the Field Education Department a well-written, professional resume that illustrates your work, social service or volunteer experience.
-You want to present your best self, so it is important that resumes are proofread for spelling and grammatical errors.
-Students should dress in an appropriate and professional manner for their interviews.
+After we identify a potential field placement position, you should expect to visit the agency for an interview.
+Whether you are a Foundation Year or an Advanced Concentration Year student, you will be asked to submit a field registration form and a well-written professional resume that illustrates your work, social service or volunteer experience.
+You want to present your best self, so it is important that resumes are proofread for spelling and grammatical errors (The Writing Center can help you review and improve your resume).
+You should dress in an appropriate and professional manner for your interviews.
 The Field Education Department forwards your resume to the potential field placement agency - please do not contact them on your own - and then the field instructor or other agency representative will contact you to schedule an appointment for an interview.